 The Lopez McHugh pharmaceutical attorneys are investigating Invokana ketoacidosis lawsuits, as well as other SGLT2 inhibitor lawsuits.
-If you or someone you know were diagnosed with diabetic ketoacidosis, kidney failure, or a fracture while taking Invokana, find out if you have a claim by submitting the form on the right-hand side, or calling us, at 877-703-7070.
+If you or someone you know were diagnosed with diabetic ketoacidosis, kidney failure, severe infection, or a fracture while taking Invokana, find out if you have a claim by submitting the form on the right-hand side, or calling us, at 877-703-7070.

 Joshua Mankoff, Esquire is heading the Lopez McHugh team on this case, and has been appointed as a co-chair of the American Association of Justice SGLT2 litigation group, to take a leadership role in coordinating Invokana cases across the country.